Black Snake With A Red Tail

 When we talk about a black snake with a red tail, we're often referring to the North American racer (Coluber constrictor).
 While the name suggests it's a constrictor, this snake primarily subdues its prey through speed and force, rather than constriction.
 The 'black' part is usually accurate for adults in many regions, but the 'red tail' is where things get interesting.
 The coloration can vary significantly depending on the snake's age, geographic location, and even individual genetics.
 Some may have a vibrant red tail, while others might display a more subdued reddish-brown or even a yellowish hue.

 Racers are found throughout the continental United States and even into parts of Canada and Mexico.
-Their adaptability allows them to thrive in a variety of habitats, from forests and fields to suburban gardens and even urban parks.
-This wide distribution means that many people have the opportunity to encounter them, whether they realize it or not.
+In practice, their adaptability allows them to thrive in a variety of habitats, from forests and fields to suburban gardens and even urban parks.
 Knowing how to identify these snakes, and understanding their behavior, is key to coexisting peacefully and appreciating their role in the environment.
+Consider this: this wide distribution means that many people have the opportunity to encounter them, whether they realize it or not.
 They are an integral part of maintaining balance in the ecosystem.

 A Comprehensive Overview of the North American Racer